onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 45:21
 home in California and in the European
 45:24
-Cup Arsenal beat Real Madrid tape script
+Cup Arsenal beat Real Madrid tapescript
 45:32
 three point nine a car bomb exploded in
 45:36